overgodofchaos/keepassxc-cli-integration/README.md

 ---

-The keepassxc-cli-integration.kpx module provides similar functions for use directly in Python.
+The keepassxc_cli_integration.kpx module provides similar functions for use directly in Python.

 ---